 The Johns Hopkins Hospital (JHH) and the Johns Hopkins Bayview Medical Center (JHBMC) follow JCAHO requirements for environment of care and safety of equipment used at the facilities.
-In addition, the Hospitals are required to conduct acceptance testing of all equipment that comes into contact with patients.
+In addition, the Hospitals are required to conduct acceptance testing of equipment that comes into contact with patients.
 In order to meet the JHH and JHBMC policy requirements, JHM established Clinical Engineering Services (CES) at JHH and JHBMC to assure that the appropriate review, safety inspection, testing, reporting, and documentation required for equipment has been met before equipment is used or installed at JHM.
 The requirement for equipment testing applies to both clinical care and to research related procedures.

 CES staff prepared the following list of Frequently Asked Questions: